syntacs-coetus/stgaming_samp/README.md

     - More Crimes coming up.
   - All those crimes can be policed by the government with or without warrant.
   - Warrant is only needed when a government police needs to capture a player within their own house after a crime has been done, 1 hour grace period.
+- Police System
+  - I'll have to create a ground up on this which means you'll have to read this piece of crap and nothin' more.

 ## Additional Features